Last update: April 27, 2023

 What is covered by the MOU?

-The draft MOU emphasizes the key accountability mechanisms enshrined in the law that authorized Hopkins to establish the JHPD, including:
+The Memorandum of Understanding (MOU) emphasizes the key accountability mechanisms enshrined in the law that authorized Johns Hopkins (JH) to establish the Johns Hopkins Police Department (JHPD), including:

 - Training; and